 Board of Directors

-Chief Miles DeYoung is the Chief of Police for Woodland Park, CO, and is now a deputy sheriff with Custer County.
+Deputy Miles DeYoung is the former Chief of Police for Woodland Park, CO, and is now a deputy sheriff with Custer County.
 Miles’ background includes a B.S. in Criminal justice, Military Police Army National Guard and Psychological Warfare Specialist U.S. Army Reserve.
 His law enforcement career started in 1994 as a young military policeman and has steadily grown from there.
 Miles is currently working on his Master’s Degree in Criminal Justice through the American Military University.
 Additionally, Miles serves as a Board Member for several city and county groups including, Daybreak Adult Day Program, the El Paso-Teller 911 Authority, and the Substance Abuse Trend and Response Task Force.
 He is also a co-founder of the Substance Abuse Threatening Underage Residents Now (S.A.T.U.R.N.) group.

 Colonel Jeff Burchfield (Retired) is the Vice President of Colorado Operations for Sonalysts, Inc. He is a 26-year Air Force veteran that spanned numerous duties in Air Force Space Command and the Missile Defense Agency (MDA).
 Throughout his career he held various positions as the Assistant to the MDA Director and Senior Liaison Officer; Chief, Missile Defense and Space Division, European Command J5-MD and the Missile Defense, Nuclear and Space Policy Planner.
 He holds a M.B.A. from Embry Riddle Aeronautical University and a B.A. in Political Science from DePauw University.